40net-cloud/fortinet-azure-solutions/FortiManager/ha/README.md

 - The template will deploy Standard DS4_v2 VMs for this architecture.
 Other VM instances are supported as well with a recommended minimum of 4 vCPU and 16Gb of RAM.
 A list can be found [here](https://docs.fortinet.com/document/fortimanager-public-cloud/7.6.0/azure-administration-guide/351055/instance-type-support)
 - A Network Security Group is installed that only opens TCP port 22, 80, 443, 541, 8082, 5199 and 514 for access to the FortiManager.
 Additional ports might be needed to support your use case and are documented [here](https://docs.fortinet.com/document/fortimanager/7.6.0/fortimanager-ports/465971)
 - License for FortiManager
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
+For the correct configuration of the HA during deployment, the serial numbers of both FortiManager devices need to be provider.
+If not provided the configuration needs to be adapted to reflect the below configuration

-## Configurations
+## Configuration

 The HA configuration requires the serialnumbers of both FortiManager VMs in order to complete the config.
 If the serialnumbers are not provided during deployment the FortiManager HA config needs to be performed manually afterwards.

 ### VRRP Automatic Failover with Public IP Attached to Secondary Private IP Address

-After deployment perform the following three steps:
+After deployment perform and validate the following three steps:

-- Establish HA by typing in the password again in the HA config on both units.
+- During deployment the root certificate for management.azure.com is added.
+This certificate can also be downloaded [here](https://learn.microsoft.com/en-us/azure/security/fundamentals/azure-ca-details?tabs=root-and-subordinate-cas-list) and added as a local CA certificate on the FortiManager
-- Add the Digicert CA cert G2 as a local CA cert. (will be adding this to the custom data later) You can download it from [here](https://learn.microsoft.com/en-us/azure/security/fundamentals/azure-ca-details?tabs=root-and-subordinate-cas-list).
+- For the failover process, FortiManager uses managed identity on Microsoft Azure to migrate the public IP.
+Assign either the network contributor or a custom role to the resource group containing the FortiManager resources (VM, network interface, public ip address, network security group)
-- Provide contributor access for the FMG VMs to the resource group where the FMGs are deployed.
+- The FortiManager devices need to have outbound access to management.azure.com via either the attached public IPs or another outbound path.

 FortiManager A and FortiManager B configuration should be like below: